ST. JOHN PAST to PRESENT

 The US Virgin Islands today – Beginning in the 1950’s economic development became increasingly focused on tourism.
 With a huge population of Americans eager to travel to exotic, tropical locations – the US Virgin Islands tourism exploded!
 Today, tourism accounts for roughly 60% of GDP and brings about 2.5 million visitors to the Islands.
 September 2017 saw an unprecedented 2 CAT5 hurricanes, Irma and Maria, pass over the Virgin Islands in less than a month.
 While other locations like Puerto Rico and the US Mainland dominated the news – the Virgin Islands faced no less physical and economic impact.
 While the obvious scars of this event are largely gone – the Territory still faces challenges and recovery and storm preparedness continue to be a part of island life!

 Today St. John welcomes visitors with its famous “Love City” hospitality and natural splendor.
-You’ll find a Caribbean paradise where English and Virgin Islands Creole are spoken and your U.S. dollars are happily accepted.
+You’ll find a Caribbean experience; where English and ( sometimes ) Virgin Islands Creole are spoken.